agero-core/aws-docker-deployment-tool/README.md

  6. add additional notification subscriptions to SNS
  7. shutdown nonprod tasks when not needed
  8. shutdown prod blue tasks when not needed
- 9. find out devopsstack version deployed
+ 9. find out application related information and version deployed
  10. delete stack

  ***